 The soul passes into another body during and after the process of death.

 It’s carried within the subtle body.

-Samsara — passing through the six categories of lifeforms — is deemed debilitating for the eternal spirit.
+The inherent nature of the soul remains the same; whichever body it resides in Samsara — passing through the six categories of lifeforms — is deemed debilitating for the eternal spirit.

-Hinduism asserts that actions consistent with dharma, along with a virtuous life bring about a better future, while in this life or future lifetimes.
-The aim of all spiritual pursuits, whether it be via the course of bhakti (devotion), karma (work), jnana (knowledge), or raja (meditation) is self-liberation (moksha) from Samsara.
+Hinduism asserts that actions consistent with dharma, along with a virtuous life, bring about a better future while in this life or future lifetimes.
+The aim of all spiritual pursuits, whether it be via the course of bhakti (devotion), karma (work), jnana (knowledge), or raja (meditation), is self-liberation (moksha) from Samsara.
 The awareness program explains these in greater detail.

 The Upanishads primarily focus on self-liberation from Saṃsāra.
 The Bhagavad Gita discusses various paths to liberation.
 The Upanishads offer many pathways, and the objective of human life is to get on a continuous journey to self-perfection and self-knowledge to end Saṃsāra.